-In 2020, Hale & Co at Drybrook in Gloucestershire are celebrating 60 years of incorporation and some 100 years of trading.
+In 2020, Hale & Co at Drybrook in Gloucestershire celebrated 60 years of incorporation and some 100 years of trading.
 During this substantial period of development, Hale & Co have established themselves as the largest, independent supplier of products to the Building and Home Improvement sector in the Forest of Dean and surrounding areas.

 The Hale family originally worked on the current site as blacksmiths, diversifying into sawmills and eventually expanding into other areas of the building supply trade.